balarumugam/bolt-ui/README.md

 basic-http-server . or you can use the liveserver from vs code to load index.html which will serve the application.

-5. Open your browser and navigate to `http://localhost:4000`
+5. Open your browser and navigate to `http://localhost:4000` or use liveserver which will open the application.

 ## Development

-### Building Protocol Buffers

-The project uses Protocol Buffers for content delivery.
-To update the content:

-1. Modify the content definition in `src/content.proto`
-2. Generate new content:
+## Routing

+Added a `router.rs` which is handling rendering specific page by navigate.

 ### Adding New Components